Skip to main content

 }

-The table below contains details about the supported parameters in the Webhooks module.
+The table below contains the supported inputs in the Webhooks module.

 ParameterTypeRequiredDescription